gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/plugin-options.md

 ### searchAndReplace[].search

-The regex rule used to search a string.
-Using a 'regular expression literal' is recommended over a simple regex string.
+The regex rule used to search when replacing strings in node data.
+It will search the stringified JSON of each node to capture strings at any nested depth.

 **Field type**: `String`